rajatmodi62/rajatmodi62.github.io/_posts/2026-06-18-kajal-advice.md

 # <span style="font-size: 1.5rem; color: var(--border-header-bottom);">An Existential Crisis</span>

 I am 32 now.
+Almost half of my life has passed by.
 It appears i will soon wrap up my PhD.
 On the outside, i still appear young.
 On the inside, however, i feel a deep weariness in my bones.
 The last decade has been particularly hard.
 But it has been fulfilling in ways i never quite imagined.

-I like to think that i gained some learnings along the way, things which if i had known before would have made my journey a lot smoother.
+Of the half that remains, I would like to think about the learnings i gained  along the way.
+If i had known these things beforehand, it would have made my journey a lot smoother.
 So i thought to pen them down.
-The reason is simple: there are many people around this world who want to contribute to science, and they aren't quite lucky to get the chance to work with good people.
-There is just not enough correct advice around.
+The reason is simple: there are many people in similar shoes.
+There is just not enough `correct advice' around.

 The problem with advice is that you can find shit ton of it online: everyone is preaching themselves as a technical messiah, who seems to have cracked the secrets of AI.
 They call themselves `influencers, technical enthusiasts' and whatever cool name which gets likes on social platforms.
 This is a good way to farm good karma.
 It won't give you reliable piece of advice.

 We would like to remember Santiago Ramon Y Cajal (shown in the picture above).
 He is an old man who lived in the nineteenth century.
 He happened to get a nobel prize in biology.
 People know him as `father of neuroscience'.
 The reason we are interested in him is because he is exact opposite of what we think a successful scientist ought to be.
 He grew up in Spain, a country which didn't have much scientific establishment.

 He never went to best of the colleges.
-Yet, he did good science, inspite of working as assistant to a barber.
+Yet, he did good nobel-worthy science, inspite of working as assistant to a barber.
 Similarly, Alan Turing (and colleagues) did some of the best science of their time in Hut 8, and succeeded under miserable conditions of world war 2.
 The reason was that they were 'driven' by a mission: to save the lives which would have been lost if the war had kept dragging on.

 Chances are your conditions are a lot better than them.
 You live in a time of peace.
 You might wiggle out of the argument saying `they were geniuses, so managed to get quite a lot of work done'.
 You might be correct, but there are high odds that is just an excuse:  you 'do not have' courage to face your laziness and incompetencies (indeed, i still don't have that).
 You might also argue that you need 'a lot of GPU resources for ai'.
 You will do well to remember that connectionists of the past (hinton) worked on CPUs, and still invented backpropagation, mixture of experts and all the basics we still use today.